rui314/mold/README.md

   (i.e. constructing a [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) of height 2).
-  Modern x86 processors have purpose-built instructions for SHA-1 and can compute SHA-1 pretty quickly at about 2 GiB/s rates.
+  Modern x86 processors have purpose-built instructions for SHA-1 and can compute SHA-1 pretty quickly at about 2 GiB/s.
 Using 16 cores, a build-id for a 2 GiB executable can be computed in 60 to 70 milliseconds.